 technically advanced and environmentally responsible in the world.

 Then a report written by a scientific advisory group called the INTERNATIONAL PANEL on

 CLIMATE CHANGE was published, stating that the earth was warming and carbon-dioxide emissions from burning ‘fossil fuels’ were the likely cause.
-And so it came to be that lowering emissions of the very substance that plants need to breath in the same way as animals need oxygen, and that provides the fizz in soda drinks and the bubbles in champagne, became the world’s most important environmental priority.
+And so it came to be that lowering emissions of the very substance that plants need to breathe in the same way as animals need oxygen, and that provides the fizz in soda drinks and the bubbles in champagne, became the world’s most important environmental priority.

-Suddenly, after fueling the world’s progress for centuries, oil, natural gas and coal became environmental pariahs.
+Suddenly, after fueling the world’s progress for centuries, oil, natural gas, and coal became environmental pariahs.
 Eco-elves flew in from far and wide to proclaim Canada’s oil and gas industry is a major contributor to global warming.
-But in the real world, the industry contributed just a small part of Canada’s emissions, and Canada’s emissions were only two per cent of global emissions.
+But in the real world, the industry contributed just a small part of Canada’s emissions, and Canada’s emissions were only two percent of global emissions.

 Nations of the world gathered together in the magical Kingdom of Japan and promised they would reduce the use of fossil fuels.
 But a decade later, fossil-fuel emissions had gone up, not down.
-So, world leaders gathered in the French Fifth Republic to once again pledge reduction of fossil fuels.
+So, world leaders gathered in the French Fifth Republic to once again pledge the reduction of fossil fuels.
 But even as world leaders announced this pledge, three dozen countries, including two with more than a third of the people in the world, continued to build hundreds of new coal-fired power plants.
-Coal was already the biggest source of carbon dioxide and those new plants would raise coal emissions by another 40 per cent.
+Coal was already the biggest source of carbon dioxide and those new plants would raise coal emissions by another 40 percent.